Start planning your trip

 During November and December, the areas around Minato Mirai and Yokohama Station are lit up for the Winter Holiday Illuminations with elaborate, colorful illuminations and seasonally-themed shapes and symbols.

-Also, one of the greatest Christmas Markets in Japan is being held Yokohama's Re-Brick Warehouses each year.
+Also, one of the greatest Christmas Markets in Japan is being held at Yokohama's Re-Brick Warehouses each year.

 ↑ Return to the top of article.